Phil Gold

 Get helpful videos

-The first thing that attracted me to Infowise, and the thing that’s still my favorite feature, is the Alert functionality.
+The first thing that attracted me to Infowise Ultimate Forms, and the thing that’s still my favorite feature, was the Alert functionality.

 Alerts were always available in SharePoint, and I wanted to like them, but they were so limited …